 Hear That Whistle Blow XVII - The Perfect Ending for Katie's Dream

 Katie is a true little farm girl of the fifties.
 She loves adventure and the outdoors but she has dreams for her future.
-Just like any little girl of any other time.
+Just like any little girl at any other time.

 Friends and Imaginations